heffree/agile-ante/README.md

 ### Development Hints
 - `cargo run` to run locally
-- in `src/client`, run `npm run watch` to make the client hot reload
+- in `src/client`, run `npm run watch`
-- As long as you aren't running the webserver in release, the FE will hot reload
+- As long as you aren't running the webserver in `--release`, the FE will hot reload